broegaard/telemed/demo2/diary.md

 Thus it is better to retract to an earlier commit and then FIRST introduce an abstraction that encapsulate the maps, make that work, and THEN introduce invokers.
-I name this abstraction 'ObjectStorage'.
-Actually it is great abstraction because it also loosen the binding between the invokers and the actual object persistence implementation - I would use a real cache service like MemCached instead, or a SQL database, or...
+I name this abstraction 'NameService' as that is what it is: a name service that can stores and supports lookup of servant objects based upon object id.
+It is great abstraction because it also loosen the binding between the invokers and the actual object persistence implementation - I would use a real cache service like MemCached instead, or a SQL database, or ...

 About 3 hours